 Week of the competition

 For the week leading up to the competition, it's time to taper.
-Tapering means taking a step back from physically challenging workouts, allowing your body to rest and regain all the energy and strength you built while training.
+Tapering means stepping back from physically challenging workouts, allowing your body to rest and regain all the energy and strength you built while training.
 Yes, it would help if you still climbed the week leading up to the competition, but only 1-2 times.
 The structure of your climbing sessions in this period should look like this.
 Option 1: 1.5-2 hr sessions with climbing difficulty levels much below your limit and not getting pumped.
 Option 2: 0.5-1 hr sessions climbing hard and taking long rests.
 Taking it easy during this week will save your energy (and your skin) for the competition!

 Additionally, you can continue training one week from the competition without exhausting your body by practicing technique and mental drills.
 Practice hip and footwork movement, breathing, positive self-talk, and calmly climbing.

 Fueling your body correctly before a competition can significantly affect your performance.
 Nutrition is one of the keys to every physical activity, climbing included.
 Redpoint competitions are long and exhausting, so paying attention to what you eat and how much you eat before your competition is essential.
 Have you ever tried to exercise for 3 hours without breakfast?
-If you have, you probably recognize now that it was a huge mistake!
+If you have, you probably recognize it was a huge mistake!
 Eating a well-balanced meal a few hours before competing will give your body the energy to climb for 3 hours.
 And remember a mid-competition snack to keep those energy levels from tanking while climbing!

 As we sleep, our body is hard at work.
 Hard at work recovering from the stress placed on it during the days prior.
 Sleep is when we physically heal and when we build stronger muscles.
 You'll want to feel solid and clear-headed on the day of the competition, and that comes from your past few nights of sleep.